lisp-docs/cl-language-reference/docs/chap-11/bb-b-package-concepts/_bb-b-c-b-c-constraints-on-the-commonlisp-package-for-conforming-programs.md

-**11.1.2.1.2 Constraints on the COMMON-LISP Package for Conforming Programs**

 Except where explicitly allowed, the consequences are undefined if any of the following actions are performed on an *external symbol* of the COMMON-LISP *package*: